 If you create a new repository in the ARMmbed organization on GitHub, it must contain a:

 CONTRIBUTING.mdfile (similar to Mbed OS contributing).

 LICENSEfile, the full license text or overview of every license in the repository with links.

 README.mdwith a license and contributing section (similar to Mbed OS license and contributions section).

 - The maintainers and reviewers are your friends.
 At times, programming can be personal.
-However, it's important to realize that we all share a common goal and that honest feedback is constructive feedback.
+However, it's important to realize that we all share a common goal and honest feedback is constructive feedback.

-- Larger contributions take longer to be accepted than smaller contributions.
+- Larger contributions take longer to be accepted than smaller ones.
 The best contributions are small and purposeful, achieving a single goal.
 We may ask you to split up a contribution if it contains multiple unrelated changes.